Life as We Know It (film): Plot

-Their Child Protective Services caseworker, Janine, tells them they must make a firm commitment, either to stay together, or break up, as waffling in between would be bad for Sophie.
-Eric is offered his dream job with the Phoenix Suns, and doesn't discuss it with Holly.
+Their Child Protective Services caseworker Janine tells them they must make a firm commitment, either to stay together, or break up, as waffling in between would be bad for Sophie.
+Eric is offered his dream job with the Phoenix Suns, and does not discuss it with Holly.
 When she finds out, she tells him to take the job, accusing him of looking for a way out of raising Sophie.
 At Thanksgiving break, Eric returns from Phoenix for a visit, hoping to patch things up with Holly.

-She invites him to a dinner that she and Sam are hosting for neighbors and friends.
-Eric and Holly argue when he learns she is planning to sell the house soon, as the upkeep is too costly.
-Holly accuses Eric of deserting her and Sophie, while Eric points out how quickly she replaced him.
+Holly invites Eric to a dinner that she and Sam are hosting for neighbors and friends.
+Eric and Holly argue loudly when he learns she is planning to sell the house soon, as the upkeep is too costly.
+She accuses him of deserting her and Sophie, while he points out how quickly she replaced him.

 Eric tells her he loves her, but leaves the dinner, planning to return to Phoenix.
-Once alone with Holly, Sam says that if he and his former wife had fought in the way that Eric and Holly did, they would still be together.
+Once alone with Holly, Sam says that if he and his former wife had fought in the way that Eric and she did, they would still be together.
 He tells Holly to work out her feelings for Eric, and leaves.
 That night, Sophie calls Holly "Mama" for the first time.

 Janine visits to make her final determination whether Holly and Eric are fit parents.
 Holly realizes that she can't take care of Sophie without Eric, and that she loves him.
 She, Sophie and Janine rush to the airport, but on reaching the gate, finds that Eric's flight has departed.

-She returns to the house, where she finds him sitting inside.
-He tells her he has realized, that Peter and Alison chose them to be Sophie's guardians because, together, they are a loving family.
+Returning to the house, Holly finds Eric sitting inside.
+He tells her he has realized that Peter and Alison chose them to be Sophie's guardians because, together, they are a loving family.
 A few months later, they host Sophie's second birthday party, with all the neighbors and friends in attendance.
-Holly has made a second cake, with the number 1 on it, telling Eric "It's for us, 'cause we made it a year."
-They kiss, then the guests sing 'Happy Birthday' to Sophie.
+Holly has made a second cake, with the number 1 on it, telling Eric, "It's for us, 'cause we made it a year" before they kiss.